 Googler David Spangenthal shared his daughter Sophie’s story as the spur that led him to find a blood drive nearby to ensure the availability of a blood pool as and when required.
 And what better occasion than to formally announce the start of the drive on June 14, marked as World Blood Donor Day?

 Back in November 2016, Sophie was diagnosed with Pleuropulmonary Blastoma ( a very rare type of pediatric cancer in the lungs), which requires regular transfusions of Types A and O blood to increase her red blood count for the sake of her health.
 Oncological patients need these types of blood for their treatment, making it a dire necessity for all hospitals to have a pool of these blood types ready at hand 24*7.

 Moreover, given that blood has a short shelf life of 28 days, the hospitals have to continuously replenish the blood supply to cater to blood transfusion requirements for the patients.

 A patient looking for blood supply will never be refused by the hospital, but it is often a tough task to maintain the blood supply, given that blood donors are not regular finds.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

-In this context, families as in the case of David Spangenthal often need to step in, taking up the initiative to host blood drives in order to fill the gaps between the demand and supply of blood types, to suit the needs of one patient to another.
+In this context, families like David Spangenthal often need to step in, taking up the initiative to host blood drives to fill the gaps between the demand and supply of blood types, to suit the needs of one patient to another.

 So, this is a shout-out to all the healthy and well-meaning people out there on this World Blood Donor Day, to visit the Red Cross site, enter the zip code, look up that nearest blood drive, and make the conscious choice of saving a life.